9 MIN READ

 High self-efficacy determines many of the choices we make – the higher the self-efficacy, the more likely we are to seek new challenges and persist in the face of adversity or failure.
 High self-efficacy also influences the effort that we put into achievements.
 One might say that we are what we think we are.

 This old adage is now scientifically proven.
-From the extensive brain research that is being conducted, we know that our brains are not hard wired.
+From the extensive brain research that is being conducted, we know that our brains are not hard-wired.
 We know that the brain is plastic, and has the ability to reorganize itself every time we have new experiences.
-According to Dr John Kounios, Drexel University Medical School professor of psychology and cognitive neuroscientist, our neural connections change even after a 20-minute conversation!
+According to Dr John Kounios, a professor of psychology at Drexel University, our neural connections change even after a 20-minute conversation!
 This gives new meaning to the positive impact that a conversation can have with a coach or mentor when it focuses on high expectations that we have of ourselves.

 So, what are your thoughts about yourself, about your as-yet untapped potential?
 On a scale of 1 to 10, how would you rate your self-efficacy?
 What expectations do you have of yourself?
 What do you want to attract in your professional and personal life?
 What do you want to be known for in your leadership?